ashishsonone/google-sheet-utils/README.md

 - [ ] support user defined custom functions in where, aggregate clauses
 - [ ] [not a priority] full sql dialect instead of separate invocation for select, group, where. e.g `SELECT A, B WHERE C > 100 ORDER BY A DESC`
 - [ ] Error handling.
 Proper information about what went wrong.
+- [x] Record a demo video and publish on youtube